Sep 18, 2016

 I did exactly this as I read the book.

-Well, in truth, the first time I read No More Mr. Nice Guy I blasted through it in two days because I could barely put it down.
+Well, in truth, the first time I read it, I blasted through it in two days because I could barely put it down.
 But the second time that I read it (a few weeks after my first read-through) I joined a No More Mr. Nice Guy support group that a few of my friends were starting up and we went through the book together with weekly group-therapy style check-ins.

 The value that I got from the discussions and the weekly accountability were invaluable.
-If you can enlist the help of 2-10 of your friends who you think might be interested in eradicating some of their nice guy behaviours, I can’t recommend it highly enough.
+I highly recommend enlisting the help of 2-10 of your friends who want to eradicate their nice guy behaviours.

 Why I Recommend No More Mr. Nice Guy